 - Any medical equipment your loved one needs while flying

 - Any hardware implants, which can trigger airport security alarms

 On the day of departure, your loved one will need to present the finalized medical forms at the airline check-in desk, security checkpoint, and gate.

-If your elderly loved one is living with a serious medical condition and needs help managing the tasks of daily living, reach out to Home Care Assistance, a Lincoln home care company you can trust.
+If your elderly loved one is living with a serious medical condition and needs help managing the tasks of daily living, reach out to Home Care Assistance, a leading provider of home care, Lincoln, CA families can trust.
 Our caregivers are available 24/7, there are no hidden fees in our contracts, and we offer a 100% satisfaction guarantee on all of our in-home care services.

 2. Consider Buying Travel Insurance